How To Attract Generation Z Employees

 Assist With Debt Payoff & Offer Financial Security

-These factors, in addition to college graduates dealing with student debt, have caused Gen Z to become increasingly focused on job and financial security.
+In addition to college graduates dealing with student debt, these factors have caused Gen Z to become increasingly focused on job and financial security.
 These priorities can manifest in different ways.
 Some may choose to bypass traditional college programs in favor of learning a trade or landing a job with an employer who will help pay for college.
 Others are looking for employers interested in making a long-term commitment to their careers, a contrast to the popular narrative about millennials and their propensity for switching jobs.
-As student loan debt is among the largest personal finance concerns for Generation Z, employers can foster their sense of financial security by helping with their student loan repayments.
+One in five Millennial and Gen Z workers intend to stay at their current job for over five years.1

 Be Flexible & Open to Contract Work and Entrepreneurship